menu

 Banking Trojan

 Banking Trojans are among the most common Trojans.
-Given the growing use of online banking, as well as the negligence of some users, it is no surprise that they offer a viable means for attackers to obtain funds rapidly.
+Given the growing use of online banking and the negligence of some users, it is no surprise that they offer a viable means for attackers to obtain funds rapidly.
 Their purpose is to gain bank account login credentials.

 DDoS malware

 DDoS attacks on websites continue to plague the internet.
-A server or network is bombarded with requests in these assaults, often carried out via a botnet.
-Amazon, for example, thwarted a record-breaking attack on their systems in mid-June 2020.
+In these assaults, a server or network is bombarded with requests, often carried out via a botnet.
+Amazon, for example, thwarted a record-breaking attack on its systems in mid-June 2020.

-Amazon's online services were targeted with a data flow of 2.3 gigabytes per second for more than three days.
-To obtain that level of computational power, a massive botnet is required.]
+For more than three days, Amazon's online services were targeted with a data flow of 2.3 gigabytes per second.
+To obtain that level of computational power, a massive botnet is required.

 Antivirus forgery Trojans